This post may contain affiliate links. Please read our disclosure policy.

 Homemade taquitos (or rolled tacos as we call them) are so much easier to make than you might think.
-In just a few easy steps you will have delicious, crispy tacos that are so much better than frozen store bought.
+In just a few easy steps you will have delicious, crispy taquitos that are way better than frozen and perfect for an easy dinner or party appetizer.

-When I was just out of high school, maybe 19 or 20 or so, I was quite close with my cousin who lives in Southern Arizona and I would visit often.
-Her husband was from San Luis, Mexico and she was always cooking fantastic Mexican dishes.
-She taught me a lot of them, like how to make Sopes, Mexican Rice, Pozole and these fantastic Rolled Tacos (or taquitos or flautas depending on where you live).
-They quickly became my go-to for potlucks, and I was constantly being asked to make them for parties.
+- Family recipe – My cousin taught me a lot of the Mexican dishes I’ve shared here.
+Like how to make Sopes and Pozole and these fantastic Rolled Tacos (or taquitos or flautas depending on where you live).
+Her great recipe quickly became my go-to for potlucks, and I was constantly being asked to make them for parties.

 How to Make Taquitos